telecmi/telecmi_example_java/README.md

 # TeleCMI Webhook Java

 TeleCMI webhooks implementation in java.
-Use our simple python web server to test your webhooks and live events locally for development purpose.
+Use our simple java web server to test your webhooks and live events locally for development purpose.

 ## Install